k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ### Project Version Format

 it is recommended to follow the **Semantic Versioning Structure**, where version number shall be built as MAJOR.MINOR.PATCH,  as defined [here](https://semver.org/).
-Accordingly, Studio enforces the format where it must be
+Accordingly, Studio enforces the format, where it must be X.Y

+* You can use letters to

 ## Deploying Tagged Objects